 - Limit your leverage - You will experience a bigger loss if you decide to use leverage in your account.

 - Avoid overnight trades - At times, a flash crash can happen when the market opens.
 You will be safer if you just close all your trades before the market closes.

 Okay, we have clarified in detail what we are talking about here.
 Let's go and see what lessons some of the past flash crashes have taught us.

 Lessons from Past Flash Crashes

 October 19, 1987 started like an ordinary day in Wall Street.
 But, by the events that happened that day will reverberate for years to come.
 Out of the blues, the market which were rising tanked.
 The U.S. markets fell by 22.68%, the Canadian market by 22.5% and the Hong Kong market by 45%.
+A carnage.

 The reason for the crash was not immediately known but the markets rallied later.

 The same happened on September 11th, 2001 when the United States was attacked.
 The markets fell by double digits before recovering in the following days.

 The same happened on May 6th, 2010 when out of the blues, the markets fell when a guy from London manipulated the market.
 That day, the Dow fell by more than 500 points before recovering minutes later.